Kung Fu Panda 2 (video game): PlayStation 3 / Wii version

 The plot of the PlayStation 3 / Wii version is the same as the Kinect version.
 During the game, all tutorials are excluded.
 The game skips straight to the start of the story, as the villagers of the Valley of Peace celebrate the defeat of Lord Shen.
 However, Lord Shen's goons appear and attack the villagers.
 Unknown to Po and the Five, two Komodo dragons plan to use the goons to distract Po and the Furious Five and take over Gongmen City.

 Po runs to tell Master Shifu, Master Storming Ox and Master Croc, who are having a meeting.
 Po accidentally interrupts them, and tells them about the news.
-Shifu and the two Master already know about the news, and have been discussing about it.
-Master Storming Ox implies that the goons will ruin the spirits of the villagers, and the three Master agree to split up and drive away the thugs, with Shifu going uptown, Ox going North, and Croc going to the Docks at the South.
+Shifu and the two Masters already know about the news, and have been discussing about it.
+Master Storming Ox implies that the goons will ruin the spirits of the villagers, and the three Master agree to split up and drive away the thugs, with Shifu going uptown, Ox going North, and Croc going to the Docks to the South.
 Po, with nothing to do, decides to go with one of the Masters.
 Unlike the Kinect version, the player can choose which Master to go with.